 Costs and Academics

 - Current Students

 Administration & Business

 Friends of EWU

-Women's and Gender StudiesWomen's and Gender Studies enables students to analyze and explore women’s roles, contributions, history, and experiences and to critically examine gender structures in societies and cultures in the U.S. and the world.
+Women's and Gender StudiesWomen's and Gender Studies offers students an interdisciplinary examination of women's roles, contributions, history, and experiences, as well as a critical study of gender structures in societies and cultures in the U.S. and the world.

 Cheney, WA 99004

-Below you will find a listing of the faculty and staff for the Women's and Gender Studies Program.
-If you are unsure of who to contact with your questions, please call the main program office at (509) 359.2847.
+Below you will find a listing of the faculty and staff for the Women's and Gender Studies academic program.
+If you are unsure of who you should contact, please call the main program office at 509.359.2847.